maximderboven/adventofcode2020/README.md

 ## Day 3
 ### part 1
-loop thru array and check char on postion for '#' and count.
+loop thru array and check char on position for '#' and count.
 ### part 2
 part 1 + using input values or finals.

 ## Day 4
 ### part 1
-Split string on empty line and foreach check if it contains the required titles
+Split string on empty line and for each check if it contains the required titles
 ### part 2
 using part 1 to split again to get the values separated, and store them in vars to waterfall them thru ifs to check condition and count.